TO PICKENS COUNTY HUMANE SOCIETY

 our mission day in and day out.

-Due to COVID-19, our business hours and services have been
+Due to COVID-19, our business hours have been temporarily reduced.

-We are currently providing adoptions ONLY Monday- Friday 8am-12 by appointment only; we will not serve anyone without an appointment during this time.
+We are currently providing adoptions & surrenders Monday- Friday by appointment only.

 A little about Roxie... our official greeter & permanent resident